hicksjr2/ISA444-Final-Project/README.md

 12. Synthesized results across statistical, ML, deep learning, and foundation models to understand forecasting behavior and benchmark model performance.

 ## Results and Observations
 Our evaluation compared multiple forecasting approached across the top 40 Store-Dept time series.
 We will reports 1) ME, MAE, RMSE, and MAPE for all methods and 2) Model-winner counts.
-Below is a concise summmary of findings.
+Below is a concise summmary of findings. *ADD MORE TO THIS*

 1. Baseline Model Performance (Naive vs. Seasonal Naive)

 2. Classical Statistical Models (StatsForecast)

 3. Machine Learning (LightGBM)

 4. Deep Learning (AutoNBEATS & AutoNHITS)

 5. Foundation Models (TimeCoPilot)

 ### Summary of Findings: